 Light Up Navajo is an initiative to bring electricity to the 15,000 Navajo households that do not have power.

 Electrifying just one household is an expensive endeavor.
-Each household, on average, requires 1 transformer, 0.6 miles of wire, 9 poles, 16 insulators, and 2 arrestors to connect to the electric grid; which is an average material cost of around $5,500.
+Each household, on average, requires one transformer, 0.6 miles of wire, nine poles, 16 insulators, and two arrestors to connect to the electric grid; which is an average material cost of around $5,500.

-In coordination with the Navajo Tribal Utility Authority, in Spring 2019, 15 projects are planned as part of the Light Up Navajo initiative, which could cumulatively bring electricity to hundreds of households.
-Public power utilities from across the country are volunteering lineworker crews, which will cover the cost of labor.
+In coordination with the Navajo Tribal Utility Authority, in Spring 2019, APPA helped start the Light Up Navajo initiative, which is an ongoing annual effort to bring electricity to all households in the Navajo Nation.
+Public power utilities from across the country have volunteered lineworker crews and equipment to participate in this effort, which helps offset the cost of labor.

 We’re asking you to help provide or cover the cost of the materials to connect these families to electricity for the first time.